MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

 ## What's Installed with R Client

-The Microsoft R Client setup installs the R base packages and a set of enhanced and proprietary R packages that support parallel processing, improved performance, and connectivity to data sources including SQL Server and Hadoop.
+Microsoft R Client installs the R base packages and a set of enhanced and proprietary R packages that support parallel processing, improved performance, and connectivity to data sources including SQL Server and Hadoop.
 The R libraries are installed under the R Client installation directory, `C:\Program Files\Microsoft\R Client\R_SERVER`.
-Additionally, in this directory you will find documentation for the R base packages, sample data, and the R library.
+Additionally, this directory contains the documentation for the R base packages, sample data, and the R library.

-All of tools for the standard base R (RTerm, Rgui.exe, and RScript) are also included with Microsoft R Client under `<install-directory>\bin`.
+All tools for the standard base R (RTerm, Rgui.exe, and RScript) are also included with Microsoft R Client under `<install-directory>\bin`.
 Documentation for these tools can be found in the setup folder: `<install-directory>\doc` and in `<install-directory>\doc\manual`.
 One easy way to open these files is to open `RGui`, click **Help**, and select one of the options.

 > [!NOTE]
 > By default, telemetry data is collected during your usage of R Client.
-To turn this feature off, use the RevoScaleR package function `rxPrivacyControl(FALSE)`.
+To turn off this feature, use the RevoScaleR package function `rxPrivacyControl(FALSE)`.
 To turn it back on, change the setting to `TRUE`.

 ## How to uninstall